 The report was launched at an online panel discussion analysing the role higher education has in achieving the UN Global Goals.

 The discussion was chaired by Dr Christopher McDowell, Assistant Vice President (International).

-Panellists included Dr Colleen Howell, Teaching Fellow in Education and International Development at University College London (UCL); Dr Joanna Newman MBE FRSA, the first female Secretary General of the Association of Commonwealth Universities (ACU); and Meg Barker, acting Director of Education at Students Organising for Sustainability.
+Panellists included Dr Colleen Howell, Teaching Fellow in Education and International Development at University College London (UCL); Dr Joanna Newman MBE FRSA, the first female Secretary General of the Association of Commonwealth Universities (ACU); and Meg Barker, Senior Project Manager at Students Organising for Sustainability.